meelgroup/csb/README.md

 ### Support for Weights

 CSB supports weights for variables in the counting process.
-Weights can be assigned to each variable (and its negation) using the `declare-weight` keyword.
+Weights can be assigned to each variable (and its negation) using the `declare-weight` keyword in floating point.
 Weights can be assigned to Boolean variables only.
 Here is an example of extending the SMT-LIB2 format to include weights.
+Weights can be used with or without projection variables.

 ```
 (set-logic QF_BV)